davekellam/flickr-rss/readme.txt

 == Frequently Asked Questions ==

 = Can I get random images from my stream? =
-No, it's a limitation of using the RSS feed (it only contains the most recent photos)
+No, it's a limitation of using the RSS feed (it only contains the most recent photos).
+Other people have produced API based version of the plugin, try searching for them.

 = How do I refresh the photos manually? =
-Good question.
-The plugin uses built-in WordPress functions to update the feed, I haven't figured out how to force an update.
+No. The plugin uses built-in WordPress functions to update the feed.

 = When I use multiple tags, why does nothing shows up? = The feed will only pull in photos that have both tags, not one or the other.

 = When I enable cache, why do just a bunch of random characters show up? = You've probably specified the full path wrong.
 Double check with your host to make sure you've got it right.
-If you're still having troulbes, check the forum.
+If you're still having troubles, check the forum.

-= How do a I get borders between photos? =
-You need to edit your CSS file.
-There are plenty of tutorials online, you may find some help in the forum.

 = Why aren't any photos showing up? =
 Sometimes it can take a little while to kick in, have patience.
 Flickr may possibly have been down.
 Also, make sure it works without the cache first.

 = Will it work with video? =
-Yes, videos will be displayed as a thumbnail image.
+Yes and no, videos will be displayed as a thumbnail image.
 You'll need to click through to flickr to play it though.

 == Feedback and Support ==

-Visit the [flickrRSS forum](http://groups.google.com/group/flickrrss/) for help getting the plugin working and styling the photos.
-I'll do my best to respond, but sometimes I'm slow.
+I don't use the plugin anymore and don't really support it.
+If you're having issues, you could try visiting the [WordPress forums](http://wordpress.org/tags/flickr-rss?forum_id=10) or the old [Google group](http://groups.google.com/group/flickrrss/).

 == Advanced ==